-Should you require further information, please do not hesitate to send your inquiry to Archaeology@Ontario.ca
+Should you require further information, please do not hesitate to send your inquiry to Archaeology@Ontario.ca cc.
+Archaeology Licensing OfficerAdam Moore, CIMA+Mike Thompson, Town of Petrolia

 1In no way will the ministry be liable for any harm, damages, costs, expenses, losses, claims or actions that may result: (a) if the Report(s) or its recommendations are discovered to be inaccurate, incomplete, misleading or fraudulent; or (b) from the issuance of this letter.
 Further measures may need to be taken in the event that additional artifacts or archaeological sites are identified or the Report(s) is otherwise found to be inaccurate, incomplete, misleading or fraudulent.